paypulse/paypulse.github.io/_pages/index.md

   <img src="https://paypulse.github.io/assets/images/career.png" width = "20" height ="20" />
 {% endfor %}

 I did many things.
 If you want to know more about me.
-Just send me a email on me I will send my career file. (shinapp7@gmail.com)
+Just send a email on me.
+I will send my career file. (shinapp7@gmail.com)

 ---
 ## When is the birth day of Pay-pulse company.